 After all, can it just be coincidence that the intergroup warfare occurs at the same time when humans have drastically reduced chimpanzee habitats?
 As habitat shrinks, pushing some groups to the brink of extinction, it is not surprising that something like warfare might intensify.
 This is not unique to non-human primates–see the 2006 news article by Charles Siebert An Elephant Crackup? for an account of how elephants seem to be turning increasingly erratic and violent as humans encroach on their habitat.
 And in a 2012 blog-post Desert Trackways: Seven-Million-Year-Old Clues To Elephant Social Complexity, anthropologist Barbara J. King agrees with Siebert “that the evidence for elephant post-traumatic stress disorder is compelling.
 It’s only gotten worse for elephants in the years since he wrote his piece.”

 Margaret G. Power was an early critic of the interpretations from Gombe.
-Her 1995 article Gombe Revisited: Are chimpanzees violent and hierarchical in the ‘free’ state? is a fascinating assessment of what we can and cannot learn from the Gombe research, since the artificial feeding introduced stress and frustration into the chimpanzee group.
+Her 1995 article Gombe Revisited: Are chimpanzees violent and hierarchical in the “free” state? is a fascinating assessment of what we can and cannot learn from the Gombe research.
+The artificial feeding introduced stress and frustration into the chimpanzee group.
 I would not want to conclude there is a natural egalitarianism in chimpanzee societies, as Power seems to do in The Egalitarians–Human and Chimpanzee (1991), but her critique that we cannot assume a natural hierarchy and warfare is well-founded.

 Unfortunately, the message is hardly heard in many popular accounts.
-In a 2011 news article which should focus on human sharing and sociality, Nicholas Wade exaggerates the contrast of humans with chimpanzees, claiming chimpanzees are “a cluster of small, hostile groups constantly at war with each other, the default state of chimpanzee society” (Supremacy of a Social Network).
+In a 2011 news article which should have focused on human sharing and sociality, Nicholas Wade exaggerated the contrast of humans with chimpanzees, claiming chimpanzees organize as “a cluster of small, hostile groups constantly at war with each other, the default state of chimpanzee society” (Supremacy of a Social Network).
 Once again, this varies between chimpanzee groups, can hardly be called a default state, and is not necessarily true of equally related non-human primates, such as bonobos.

 Unlike the original Gombe footage, more recent primatology film of chimpanzees strives to be naturalistic, with less obvious human intervention.
 In the “Food for Thought” section of the 2003 film series The Life of Mammals there is amazing footage of a chimpanzee hunting party brutally attacking a troop of colobus monkeys.
 The footage is incredible, but what kind of camera setup and interaction did it take to get those shots?